Fivell/policies/source/sections/07-systems_access_policy.md

    identifies him/her as the user of the information system.
 2. Each Customer and Partner has and uses a unique user ID and password that identifies him/her as the user of the information system.
-3. All Customer support desk interactions must be verified before Datica support personnel will satisfy any request having information security implications.
+3. All Customer support desk interactions must be verified before Versionista support personnel will satisfy any request having information security implications.
-   - Datica's current support desk software, Zendesk, requires users to authenticate before submitting support tickets.
+   - Versionista's current support desk software, Zendesk, requires users to authenticate before submitting support tickets.
-   - Support issues submitted via Datica's dashboard require that users authenticate with their Datica account before submitting support tickets.
+   - Support issues submitted via Versionista's dashboard require that users authenticate with their Versionista account before submitting support tickets.
-   - Support issues submitted by email must be verified by Datica personnel using a phone number that has been registered with the corresponding account.
+   - Support issues submitted by email must be verified by Versionista personnel using a phone number that has been registered with the corresponding account.

 ## 7.6 Unique User Identification

-1. Access to the Datica Platform systems and applications is controlled by requiring unique User Login IDs and passwords for each individual user and developer.
+1. Access to the Versionista Platform systems and applications is controlled by requiring unique User Login IDs and passwords for each individual user and developer.
 2. Passwords requirements mandate strong password controls (see below).
 3. Passwords are not displayed at any time and are not transmitted or stored in plain text.
 4. Default accounts on all production systems, including root, are disabled.
-5. Shared accounts are not allowed within Datica systems or networks.
+5. Shared accounts are not allowed within Versionista systems or networks.
-6. Automated log-on configurations that store user passwords or bypass password entry are not permitted for use with Datica workstations or production systems.
+6. Automated log-on configurations that store user passwords or bypass password entry are not permitted for use with Versionista workstations or production systems.

 ## 7.7 Automatic Logoff